yOyOeK1/cdialog/README.md

 ./cnn_config_types.h:#define CNNMQTTSUB 5
 ./cnn_config_types.h:#define CNNKEYBIND 7

-builds clone of message with
+all of them should have `cnn_Msg` define as there default values on event.
-topic and payload
+- CNNMQTTSUB payload is populated with message comming from subscription.

-Then sends it over `nudle` to `node`.
+then it builds clone of message with topic and payload sends it over to `nudle` to `node`.

 For now some types of `node`s implemended with status: